 During the worship known as Shodashi-puja, the worshiper and the object of his worship lost their external consciousness.
 They merged into one in the spiritual consciousness on the transcendental level.

-In early 1885, Ramakrishna suffered from laryngitis, which gradually developed into throat cancer.
-He was relocated to Shyampukur, near Calcutta, where some of the best doctors of the time, including Dr. Mahendralal Sarkar, were residents.
-When his condition worsened, he was moved to a large garden house on Cossipore on December 11, 1885.
+Ramakrishna fell ill with laryngitis in early 1885, which eventually developed into throat cancer.
+He was transferred to Shyampukur, a location close to Calcutta, where some of the best doctors of that time, including Dr. Mahendralal Sarkar, were residing.
+The date was December 11, 1885, when his health condition got worse.
+He was relocated to a commodious garden residence in Cossipore.

-According to traditional accounts, Ramakrishna transferred his spiritual powers to Swami Vivekananda before his Maha Samadhi.
+According to traditional accounts, Ramakrishna transferred his spiritual powers to his most prominent disciple Swami Vivekananda before his Maha Samadhi.
 Ramakrishna asked him to look after the students to care for and teach them.
 Ramakrishna asked other disciples to respect Vivekananda as their guide.

-Ramakrishna’s condition gradually deteriorated, and he left his body in the early morning hours of August 16, 1886, in the summer house at Cossipore.
+Ramakrishna’s condition gradually deteriorated.
+He left his body in the early morning hours of August 16, 1886, in the summer house at Cossipore.

 After Ramakrishna left his physical body, with the financial support of the Grihastas and under the guidance of Swami Vivekananda, the disciples founded a community in a half-ruined house in Baranagar near the Ganges.
-This was the first mat camp or monastery of the disciples who founded the first Ramakrishna Order.
+This was the first mat camp or monastery of the disciples who founded the first Ramakrishna Order or Ramakrishna Math.

 Teachings of Sri Ramakrishna Paramahamsa

-- A worldly person who is not sincerely devoted to God should not have any expectation from God in his life.
+- A worldly person who is not sincerely devoted to God should not have any expectations from God in his life.

 - Always keep praying to God that your attachment to momentary things like money, name, and comfort should become less and less every day.

 - All religions are the same.
-The important thing is that to reach the roof you can use stone stairs, wooden stairs, bamboo stairs, or rope.
+The important thing is that to reach the roof; you can use stone stairs, wooden stairs, bamboo stairs, or rope.
 You can also climb with bamboo poles.
-Religion is just the way to reach God, just like the stairs to reach the roof can be of different types, similarly, the religion to reach God can be different but the goal is the same, to reach to GOD.
+Religion is just the way to reach God, just like the stairs to reach the roof can be of different types.
+Similarly, the religion to reach God can be different, but the goal is to reach GOD.

-- If we do karma, then it is necessary to have devotion towards our karma, only then that karma can be meaningful.
+- If we do karma, it is necessary to have devotion towards our karma; only then can that karma be meaningful.

-- The boat should always remain in the water, while the water should never be in the boat, in the same way, those who do devotion should remain in this world, but those who do devotion should not have worldly fascination in their mind.
+- The boat should always remain in the water, while the water should never be in the boat; in the same way, those who do devotion should remain in this world, but those who do devotion should not have a worldly fascination.

-- If we have to go in the east direction, then we should never go in the west direction, that is, if we want to go towards success then we should never go in the opposite direction of success.
+- If we have to go in the east direction, then we should never go in the west direction; that is, if we want to go toward success, then we should never go in the opposite direction of success.

-- The path to truth is very difficult and when we walk on the path of truth, then we should be very focused and humble because only through the truth does one realize God.
+- The path to truth is very difficult, and when we walk on the path of truth, we should be very focused and humble because only through the truth does one realize God.